What Is Medical Auditing?

 Choosing between a focused audit and a random audit will depend on which approach serves the audit’s objectives.

-• Focused audits center on a particular service item, provider, diagnosis, etc. For instance, you may need to audit a single provider who is trending in above-average reimbursement.
-Or maybe your organization is struggling with modifier errors.
+Focused audits center around a particular service item, provider, diagnosis, etc. For instance, a single provider who is trending in above-average reimbursement may need to be audited.
+Or maybe the organization is struggling with modifier errors.

 Step 4: Determine Audit Scope